openboxes/openboxes/docs/api-guide/index.md

 openboxes.identifier.requisition.format = NNNLLL
 openboxes.identifier.shipment.format = NNNLLL
 ```
-You can also edit the available characters and digits available for `identifierFormat` mask.
+You can also edit the available characters and digits available for the `identifierFormat`
+mask.
 This allows you to remove characters that may be confused with others (i.e. I, 1, l or 0 and O).
 By default we keep all numeric digits and remove the conflicting alphabetic characters.
 ```
 openboxes.identifier.numeric = 0123456789
 openboxes.identifier.alphabetic = ABCDEFGHJKMNPQRSTUVXYZ